Test-Time Distillation for Continual Model Adaptation: Additional Experiments and Analyses

 \section{Additional Experiments and Analyses}

-To further validate the robustness and versatility of SAIL, this section provides additional comparative results across different datasets and variations in the AdaptNet architecture.
-These experiments supplement the main paper's findings, offering a broader view of SAIL's performance against baseline methods under diverse conditions.
+To further validate the robustness and versatility of CoDiRe, this section provides additional comparative results across different datasets and variations in the target model's architecture.
+These experiments supplement the main paper's findings, offering a broader view of CoDiRe's performance against baseline methods under diverse conditions.